jtdevops/firestick/README.md

 This caused my Firestick to be unusable, and essentially bricked as I couldn't get past the update check.

 To unbrick/unlock the device I followed these steps: https://forum.xda-developers.com/t/unlock-root-twrp-unbrick-fire-tv-stick-2nd-gen-tank.3907002/
+I downloaded the latest prerooted rom and saved it on my USB: https://forum.xda-developers.com/t/fire-tv-stick-2-tank-prerooted-stock-images-5-2-7-3_r1.3912271/

 To fix this issue, I was unable to connect a keyboard/mouse to the Firestick in order to flash a new rom images.